 - Students must be 18 years old by program start date.

-- Most programs require that students have a 2.75 GPA (many programs have higher GPA requirements – be sure to check the requirements before applying) and be in good academic standing at their U.S. university.
+- GPA requirements vary by program, with 2.5 being the minimum GPA required for the majority of API programs.
+Students must also be in good academic standing at their U.S. university.
 Students applying with a GPA below the required will be considered on a case-by-case basis; these applicants must submit 2 letters of recommendation and a statement of explanation.

 - Complete and return the application and submit all required application components.